jAniceto/calendar/README.md

-# calendario
+# calendar

-Calendário do ano actual com links em cada dia
+A Javascript 12-month calendar with links on every day.

+### Purpose

+xxxxx